rolfwessels/SteveTheTradeBot/README.md

 - [x] Slack
 - [x] Deploy to staging
 - [?]
 Fix slack - better error logging
+- [ ] Add a daily status report to slack
+- [ ] Add slack response to report
+- [x] Add command to add all bots
+- [ ] All broker to be set from command line
+- [x] Add some machine learning with net ml
 - [ ] Integrate a broker (Valr for now)
 - [ ] More back test stats
 - [ ] Integrate a broker to get real time data